azure-terraform-module/terraform-azure-services-bus-ampq/README.md

 | `customer_managed_key`            | `object({ key_vault_key_id = string, user_assigned_identity_id = string })` | ❌ | `null` | CMK for encryption at rest (Premium only).
 Requires a managed identity with key vault access. |
 | `tags`                            | `map(string)`   | ❌        | `{}`     | Tags to assign to the resources.                                                             |

+Note: The module automatically uses the current Azure subscription from the configured provider (via `azurerm_client_config`).
+No `subscription_id` input variable is required.

 #### Notes on `Premium` SKU behavior

 - When `sku = "Premium"`: